Corporate Partner, London

 - Sovereign related entities on strategic investments in global infrastructure, including toll roads, power and utilities, airports, ports, rail and towers

-- DP World on the establishment of a global investment platform with CDPQ and the sale of two Canadian ports
+- DP World on the establishment of a global investment platform with CDPQ and the sale of two Canadian ports and the acquisitions of Dubai Maritime City, Dry Docks World and Unifeeder SA

 - the acquisition of Lease Plan Corporation, from a joint venture involving Volkswagen and Fleet Investments